gammafunk/dcss-rc/README.md

 these functions as needed in the lua console.
 See the [installation section](#installation) for examples.

-Additionally, to save your defaults on the fly, you can assign a key to a macro with a target of `===save_char_defaults`.

 ## force_mores

 Add and remove force-more messages based on hp/xl conditions.
 A force-more is